-Who are the best Premier League penalty takers in the history of the competition?
+Who are the best Premier League penalty takers in the Premier League?
 We look at which players could best handle the pressure of taking a spot-kick, while also reflecting on who wasn’t able to convert from the penalty spot as well in the Premier League.

 The Only Player to Score 100% of Penalties in the Premier League*